Last Updated - 08/24/22

 In this example we would use the partition state change status and whether the outside lights are on.
 The Action would be to turn on an interior light.

 - If the mobile user interface is not updating, refresh the project Navigator.
 Once refreshed, the mobile user interface updates and displays the correct status.

-- Arming the panel to Stay with the quick exit / Instant option is not supported in the driver.
+Arming the panel to Instant Stay with an exit delay is not supported.